 Apple had initially intended to introduce the new over-ear headphones by the end of 2018, but has "faced development challenges" according to Bloomberg sources.

-New AirPods are expected to launch around the same time as these over-ear headphones - also delayed from a planned 2018 launch, according to the Bloomberg sources.
+New AirPods have already launched so these over-ear headphones may follow soon, apparently delayed from a planned 2018 launch, according to the Bloomberg sources.
 The late launch of the Apple AirPower wireless charging mat may also account for the delays.

 According to Kuo, these "high-end over-ear headphones" will make Apple's "acoustic accessory lineup more complete".
 Apple's decision to launch more headphones, despite owning Beats, will build on its 'Pod lineup that includes EarPods, AirPods, HomePod and the iPod.